apple/swift-service-context/Sources/ServiceContextModule/Docs.docc/index.md

-It is modeled after the concepts explained in [W3C Baggage](https://w3c.github.io/baggage/) and the in the spirit of [Tracing Plane](https://cs.brown.edu/~jcmace/papers/mace18universal.pdf)'s "Baggage Context" type, although by itself it does not define a specific serialization format.
+It is modeled after the concepts explained in [W3C Baggage](https://w3c.github.io/baggage/) and the in the spirit of [Tracing Plane](https://cs.brown.edu/~jcmace/papers/mace18universal.pdf)'s "Baggage Context" type, although by itself it doesn't define a specific serialization format.

-See https://github.com/apple/swift-distributed-tracing for actual instrument types and implementations which can be used to deploy various cross-cutting instruments all reusing the same context type.
-More information can be found in the [SSWG meeting notes](https://gist.github.com/ktoso/4d160232407e4d5835b5ba700c73de37#swift-baggage-context--distributed-tracing).
+See the [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing) repository for instrument types and implementations you can use to deploy various cross-cutting instruments that all reuse the same context type.
+More information can be found in the
+[SSWG meeting notes](https://gist.github.com/ktoso/4d160232407e4d5835b5ba700c73de37#swift-baggage-context--distributed-tracing).

-> Automatic propagation through task-locals by using `ServiceContext.current` is supported in Swift >= 5.5
+> Note: Automatic propagation through task-locals by using `ServiceContext.current` is supported in Swift version 5.5 or later.

 ## Getting started